faseem98/JavaScript/README.md

 2. **Fat arrow notation**: It is the notation for the arrow (=>).
 3. **Statements**: It represents the instruction set of the function.

+- Some arrow functions have parentheses around the parameters and others don't.

+        //Example with parentheses
+        const addNums = (num1, num2) => num1 + num2;

+        //Example without parentheses
+        const addTwo = num => num + 2;

+- The number of parameters an arrow function has determines whether or not we need to include parentheses.

+- An arrow function with zero parameters requires parentheses.

+        const hello = () => "hello";
+        console.log(hello());
+        //Result: "hello"

+- An arrow function with one parameter does not require parentheses.
+In other words, parentheses are optional.

+        const addTwo = num => num + 2;

+- An arrow function with multiple parameters requires parentheses.

+        const addNums = (num1, num2) => num1 + num2;
+        console.log(addNums(1, 2));
+        //Result: 3